Introduction

 The review should include a clear recommendation regarding the paper.
 The recommendation should fall within one of the following categories:

-If the reviewer recommends revisions or rejections, they should give the author a sound and clear explanation of their view.
+If the reviewer recommends revision or rejection, they should provide the author with a clear and well-supported explanation of their view.

 Timeliness

-Reviewers should assure that if they accept a manuscript for evaluation, they have sufficient time to revise it.
-Hence, referees should check and prepare the reports in a timely manner.
+Reviewers should accept a manuscript for evaluation only if they have sufficient time to prepare a careful review.
+Referees should submit their reports in a timely manner.